catalyst-cloud/catalystcloud-docs/source/kubernetes/ingress.rst

   ingress.networking.k8s.io/test-octavia-ingress created

-Now we can test our connectivity with the following.
+Now we can test our connectivity with the following:

 .. code-block:: console